 What are the prerequisites for this program?
 All students must take the TABE placement tests (unless they meet exemption criteria).
-In addition, enthusiasm and a willingness to learn, along with a good attendance record, are essential for success in the Applied Academics for Adult Education classes.
+In addition, persistence and a willingness to learn, along with a good attendance record, are essential for success in the Applied Academics for Adult Education classes.

 What will I receive from this instruction?
 Students will receive flexible, and engaging instruction taught by highly qualified teachers.
 Upon program completion, both academic and technical, students will be issued a certificate from their technical program.

 When may I enroll in Applied Academics for Adult Education?
 Academic skills instruction may occur prior to or concurrent with enrollment in the technical program.
 See a program counselor for details.

 Monday – Friday: 8:00 am – 2:30 pm